gizmecano/mergey-4-scrapped/speech/en/contact-networks.md

-Morevover, you can also consult the following various social networks:
+In addition, if you wish to contact me through a social network, you can consult my following profiles: